The King Rama VI Monument stands at the gate to the Lumpini Park, overlooking the busy Saladaeng junction.

 The King Rama VI Monument was built with funds raised by alumni of the Vajiravudh College and the government as a tribute to King Vajiravudh and his legacy to the residents and visitors to Bangkok.

 Map to the King Rama VI Monument

 The King Rama VI Monument is located outside Lumphini Park by the busy Saladaeng junction which is served by the Saladaeng and Silom stations.

-The nearest skytrain station is the S2 Saladaeng station 300 m away in Silom Road.
+The nearest Green Line BTS Sky Train station is the S2 Saladaeng Station 300 m away in Silom Road.

-If you are going by subway, there’s an exit from the Silom (SIL) station just behind the monument.
+If you are going by the MRT Blue Line, there’s an exit from the B26 Silom Station just behind the monument.
 Just follow the signs to the park when you get off the subway.

 The monument is open to the public for 24 hours.
 Lumphini Park is opened between 6:00 am – 8:00 pm.
 Admission is free.